-Continue the crisis that traditional information technology accounts for over half of the market and close to -4.0% in 2012; TLC showed a decline of 3.5%.
-But in the Global Digital Market growing segments related to the web and to mobile, both as infrastructure: +69.1% tablet, smartphone + 38.9%, + 31.9% Smart TV, Internet of things + 18%, eReader + 16.5%, as that contained 7.2% of which e-book + 84.6%, + 29% music, publishing online + 13.4%, + 2.4% and software application solutions.
-These are the key findings from the presentation anticipation of Assinform report for the year 2013 related to the ICT market Italian and continental.
+Continues the crisis traditional IT accounting for more than half of the market and closes the 2012 to -4.0%; TLC showed a decline of 3.5%.
+But in the Global Digital Market growing segments related to the web and to mobile, both as infrastructure: 69.1% + tablet, smartphone + 38.9% + 31.9% Smart TV, Internet of Things + 18% + eReader 16.5%, as that contained 7.2% of which e-book + 84.6% + 29% music, publishing online + 13.4%, software and application solutions + 2.4%.
+These are the key findings from the presentation of the report Assinform anticipation for the year 2013 relating to the ICT market Italian and continental.

-The data from the survey confirm that, in the face of a real economy worldwide has increased in 2012 by 3.2% over the previous year, the digital economy, marched at the rate of 5.2 %, reaching to cover almost 6% of global GDP.
-In Europe, the average rate of growth of the digital economy stood at 0.6%, but the weight of the digital economy has reached 6.8% of European GDP.
+The survey data confirm that, in the face of a real economy worldwide has increased in 2012 by 3.2% over the previous year, the digital economy, marched at the rate of +5.2 %, reaching to cover almost 6% of world GDP.
+In Europe, the average rate of growth of the digital economy stood at 0.6%, but the weight of the digital economy is now 6.8% of European GDP.
 At the same time, in Italy the real economy fell by -2.4%, while the Global Digital Market, which represents 4.9% of the national GDP with a value of 68.141 million euro, recorded a trend of - 1.8%.
-This trend, although attenuation in the previous year (-2.1% in 2011/10), signals the crisis of traditional ICT services (-4.7%), which represent in value more than half of the market, which opposes the growth of digital content and advertising (+ 7.2%) and the software and ICT solutions (+ 2.4%).
+This trend, although less dynamic than in the previous year (-2.1% in 2011/10), signals the crisis of traditional ICT services (-4.7%), representing in value more than half of the market, which opposes the growth of digital content and advertising (+ 7.2%) and the software and ICT solutions (+ 2.4%).